Religion in Latvia: Religion in Latvia today

 The Evangelical Lutheran Church of Latvia has 708,773 members.
 The Catholic Church in Latvia has 430,000 members.
-Historically, the west and central parts of the country have been predominantly Protestant, while the east – particularly the Latgale region – has been predominantly Catholic, although Catholics are now common in Riga and other cities due to migration from Latgale.
+Historically, the west and central parts of the country have been predominantly Protestant, while the east — particularly the Latgale region – has been predominantly Catholic, although Catholics are now common in Riga and other cities due to migration from Latgale.
 Historically, Lutherans were the majority, but Communist rule weakened Lutheranism much more than Catholicism, with the result that there are now only slightly more Lutherans than Catholics.
-The Latvian Orthodox Church is then-semi-autonomous and has 400,000 members.
-Orthodoxy predominates among the Latvian Russian population.
+Latvian Lutherans reinstate male-only clergy.
+Also active in the country are such independent minor Lutheran denominations as the Latvian Evangelical Lutheran Church Worldwide, the Confessional Lutheran Church of the Augsburg Confession and a community of German Lutherans.